 While ETFs offer a number of benefits, the low-cost and myriad investment options available through ETFs can lead investors to make unwise decisions.
 In addition, not all ETFs are alike.
-Management fees, execution prices, and tracking discrepancies can cause unpleasant surprises for investors.
+Execution prices and tracking discrepancies can cause unpleasant surprises for investors.

 Buying high and selling low